NBC says no culture of harassment in its news division

 Investigators also said more needs to be done to ensure that the more than 2,000 employees at NBC News can talk about bad behavior without fearing retaliation, leading NBC News Chairman Andy Lack to establish a way this can be done outside the company.

-But NBC was criticized for not allowing outsiders to look at its practices.
-While making the report public is a positive step, NBC needed an independent third party to look at its practices to make the findings credible, said the organization Press Forward, made up of women who worked in the news industry who experienced sexual misconduct.
+Despite releasing the report publicly, NBC was criticized for not allowing outsiders to look at its practices.
+Some suggested it damages the report's credibility.

-"No one is going to be fully candid when speaking to management for fear of losing their jobs," said Eleanor McManus, a co-founder of Press Forward.
+"No one is going to be fully candid when speaking to management for fear of losing their jobs," said Eleanor McManus, a co-founder of Press Forward, an organization of women who worked in the news industry and experienced sexual misconduct.

 "News organizations, journalists and media all hold corporations, governments and individuals to higher standards in similar instances, so it's concerning that NBC would not choose to follow those same standards itself."

+The review by lawyers means "that care was taken at every step — to avoid liability," said Jennifer Drobac, an Indiana University professor and expert in employment law.
+"If this investigation also promotes a safer work environment, then that is an added benefit for all."

-NBC Universal's general counsel, Kim Harris, conducted the investigation.
+NBC Universal's general counsel, Kimberley Harris, conducted the investigation.
 Harris' report was primarily concerned with Lauer, and no specific complaints about others were discussed.
 There was no mention of a former NBC News employee's accusation last month that former "Nightly News" anchor Tom Brokaw made unwanted advances on her, which he has denied.

 NBC said the work of its all-female investigative team was reviewed and approved by two outside firms.

+"NBC Universal's investigation was thorough, objective and conducted at the corporate level, outside the News division," said Hilary Smith, network spokeswoman.

-Lauer, the former "Today" show host, was fired in November after it was found he had an inappropriate sexual relationship with another NBC employee.
+Lauer was fired in November after it was found he had an inappropriate sexual relationship with another NBC employee.
 Three additional women subsequently complained about Lauer.

 Investigators found no evidence that anyone "in position of authority" at NBC News knew that Lauer had sexual relationships with others in the company until the Nov.
 27 complaint by a woman about an affair that began at the 2014 Winter Olympics.
 Still, two of the four women who complained about Lauer said they believed someone in management knew about his behavior.